Bobbyatwal/Airline-Reservation-System/README.md

-# Airline-Reservation-System-
+# Airline-Reservation-System

-SJSU - Functional OOP: Exercise analysis, design, and implementation activities of software development.
-CRC technique, use cases, and UML class / UML sequence diagrams.
+Implemented an airplane seat reservation system for airlines with functionality such as: Add Passengers (Window, Aisle, or Center seating), Add Groups, Cancel Reservations, Economy or First Class, Print Seating Availability Chart, Print Manifest, and Quit.
+Produced UML class diagrams and UML sequence diagrams.